yoyoberenguer/EPROM/README.md

 Choosing the MSB will guarantee the most accurate result since both frequency will diverge significantly for each stages of the SN74LS193.

-To be noted that the 16 pins chip SN74LS85 does not have any enable pin and will continuoulsy compare both frequencies.
+To be noted that:
+ - 16 pins chip SN74LS85 does not have any enable pin and will continuoulsy compare both frequencies.
+ - Both components 74LS08 and 74LS04 can be replaced with a NAND gate